emissary-ingress/emissary/user-guide/install-ambassador-oss.md

 ## 6. Enable HTTPS

-Ambassador's versatile HTTPS configuration lets it support various HTTPS use cases whether simple or complex.
+The versatile HTTPS configuration of Ambassador Open Source lets it support various HTTPS use cases whether simple or complex.

 Follow our [enabling HTTPS guide](/user-guide/tls-termination) to quickly enable HTTPS support for your applications.